mubi/user_preferences/README.md

 ```ruby
   newsletter_users = User.with_preference(:email, :newsletter, true) #=> an ActiveRecord::Relation
 ```
-Note: this _will_ include users who have not overriden the default value if the value incidentally matches the default value.
+Note: this _will_ include users who have not overridden the default value if the value incidentally matches the default value.

 ## Other useful stuff